It’s the busiest shopping season of the year, and companies are working hard to get you to spend your hard-earned money on the goodies they offer.

 What is CX in financial services?

-So, how would the customer experiences in financial services in 2024 look like?
+So, how will customer experiences in financial services look like in the future?
 When you look at the above, it’s only the tip of a gigantic iceberg.
 However, putting that aside, customers’ needs have remained more or less the same over time.
 Indeed, it’s not the needs that have altered; it’s how we address them that has made dramatic strides in different directions.
 Before we get into that, let’s look closely at CX and how financial services impact it.
 It’s complicated and fascinating at the same time because it’s not easy to nail down customer experience in the middle of this volatile cauldron.
 To understand the evolving banking and financial services methods, we need to appreciate what customer experience genuinely means.

 I suggest you look at the customer experience platform in financial services as consisting of a series of touchpoints from the time someone enters the process until they exit it.
 For example, suppose you want to raise a mortgage to buy a home.
 You may start by contacting your banker to discuss the matter.
 That could happen online or by visiting a branch, or both.
 After you understand a little more, browse “most popular mortgage brokers in (name a city)” online.
 You contact a few by email or enter a direct chat option on their sites.
 One or two are particularly attractive, engaging you with fast responses and transparency into how their mortgages work.
 They ask for more information, and so the process continues (also possibly including friends and family) until, hopefully, your final selection funds your home purchase.
 Before a deal concludes, there can be scores, even up to a hundred touchpoints online and offline.